-This perhaps is the most difficult topic I have tried writing on.
+This, perhaps, is the most difficult topic I have tried writing on.
 I want to be sensitive to who may read it.
 Please— those who are easily offended or are of a young age, know this is a “PG” rated post.
-I will probably be sleeping outside when my wife finds I was naïve enough to post it, here goes anyway.
-Nothing written here is designed to be commentary on adults consenting or engaged in activities of their own choosing.
+I will probably sleep outside when my wife finds I was naïve enough to post it.
+Here goes anyway.
+Nothing written here is designed to comment on adults consenting or engaging in activities of their own choosing.

 “This for all you girls about thirteen

 High School can be so rough, can be so mean